work life balance history

 What do Australians do to celebrate long weekends?

 We love to celebrate our long weekends with all sorts of activities depending on our personal preferences, budget and location within the country.
 Popular pastimes include attending festivals or concerts, going camping or fishing, visiting national parks, or simply relaxing at home with family and friends.
-There are also plenty of special events held around the nation during this time, such as parades or fireworks displays, which allow people to come together to celebrate their hard-earned rights and freedoms as citizens of Australia.

 Our work life balance, then and now